jestjs/jest/docs/CLI.md

 Alias: `-v`.
 Print the version and exit.

+### `--waitNextEventLoopTurnForUnhandledRejectionEvents`

+Gives one event loop turn to handle `rejectionHandled`, `uncaughtException` or `unhandledRejection`.

+Without this flag Jest may report false-positive errors (e.g. actually handled rejection reported) or not report actually unhandled rejection (or report it for different test case).

+This option may add a noticeable overhead for fast test suites.

 ### `--watch`

 Watch files for changes and rerun tests related to changed files.
 If you want to re-run all tests when a file has changed, use the `--watchAll` option instead.